Kurotaku-sama/Userscripts/userscripts/Steam_Inventory_Enhancer/README.md

 ## Features

+### Customizable Sidebar
+- **Dynamic Layout:** Transform the standard inventory navigation into a flexible sidebar.
+- **Adjustable Rows:** Manually choose between **1 to 4 rows** in the settings to perfectly fit your screen resolution and number of inventories.

 ### Item Stacker & Unstacker
 - **Mass Stacking:** Merge all identical items in your inventory with a single click.
 - **Smart Stacking:** Set a maximum stack size limit to organize items into specific quantities.
 - **Unstacking:** Split large stacks of items back into individual units automatically.
 - **Progress Tracking:** Real-time dual progress bar showing current item status and overall completion.

-### Inventory Favorites
+### Favorites System
-- **Pin your Games:** Add a star to your most-used inventories to keep them at the top.
+- **Pin your Games:** Add or remove games from your favorites with a single click on the star icon.
+- **Dedicated Section:** Favorited inventories are cloned into a separate, easy-to-access section at the top.
-- **Custom Sorting:** Sort your favorites by Name, Item Amount, or the date they were added.
+- **Custom Sorting:** Sort your pinned inventories by Name, Item Amount, or the date they were added.
-- **Clean UI:** Clones the original Steam look for a native feel while providing faster access.

 ### ASF Integration (IPC)
 - **Remote 2FA:** Accept or deny all mobile confirmations directly from the Steam inventory "More" menu.